 Kneeling Lunge Reach (Beginner)

 Drop the back knee to the floor (use a mat or towel for padding).
 This removes the balance demand entirely and lets you focus on the hip flexor stretch and thoracic rotation.
 Place both hands on the inside of the front foot first, then rotate and reach with one hand.
 Start here if the full version feels unstable or if you can't get the inside hand to the floor without rounding your back.
+This is also the right starting point if you have any lower-back sensitivity or if the deep lunge position aggravates the knee.

 Dynamic Walking Lunge Reach (Advanced)

 Instead of stepping back to standing between reps, walk forward.
 Each step flows directly into the next lunge reach.
 Left foot forward, rotate right.
 Right foot forward, rotate left.
 This builds coordination, hip drive, and thoracic mobility in a continuous sequence.
-Use it as a dynamic warm-up covering 10-15 yards.
+Use it as a dynamic warm-up covering 10 to 15 yards.
 The walking version demands more balance and glute activation because you're moving through space rather than holding a static position.

 Alternative Exercises